wearefrank/frank-runner/README.md

 source path/to/frank-runner/env.sh
 ```

 After this you should be able to run java, ant and mvn in this window.
-Please
-note that in case you use a Root CA certficate or Maven you have to run another
-Frank!Runner script at least once to install the Root CA certficate in the JDK
-folder and to download Maven.

 # Scripting